-Check out our article about maximising your chances of spotting killer whales in Peninsula Valdes and in addition, our gay guide to Puerto Madryn for the best places to stay, go out and other things to do in and around the city.
+Check out our article about maximising your chances of spotting Orca whales in Peninsula Valdes and in addition, our gay guide to Puerto Madryn for the best places to stay, go out and other things to do in and around the city.

 To learn more about these extraordinary and highly intelligent mammals, check out the touching and quite harrowing documentary Black Fish:

-The Chubut province of Argentina is home to one of the largest Welsh communities with 20% of its inhabitants having Welsh blood.
+The Chubut province of Argentina is home to one of the largest Welsh communities with 20% of its inhabitants having Welsh genetics.
 This dates back to 1865 when the first Welsh settlers moved here in large waves of emigration, looking for religious freedom.

-And look, as cliche as this may sound, we had to check out the Ty Te Caerdydd in Gaiman, where Princess Diana famously visited back in 1995.
+And look, as cliche as this may sound, we had to check out the Ty Te Caerdydd in Gaiman, which Princess Diana famously visited back in 1995.
 After all, she is a massive queer icon, so if Princess Di had tea here, then so would we!

-- seafood: the Patagonian coast has delicious seafood, particularly the large juicy langostinos (shrimp), calamar (squid) and prawns in Puerto Madryn.
+- seafood: the Patagonian coast has delicious seafood, particularly the large juicy langostinos (shrimp), calamar (squid), and prawns in Puerto Madryn.
 Some of the best seafood restaurants in the city include Nautico Bistro de Mar and En Mis Fuegos.

 - Calafate Pisco Sours: Calafate is a bush that grows in Patagonia and produces a blueberry-like fruit.
 In Chile, this is the star ingredient for the Calafate Pisco Sour cocktail.
 Be careful though, it's strong and very easy to drink!

 - Italian comfort foods: Argentina had a strong influx of emigration from Italy over the last century.
 As such, you will sample some great Italian food here.
-Our favourite Italian gourmet experience was at Don Chiquino in Esquel.
+Our favorite Italian gourmet experience was at Don Chiquino in Esquel.

-Advice for LGBTQ travellers to Patagonia
+Advice for LGBTQ travelers to Patagonia

-Argentina and Chile make up Patagonia – two progressive and gay friendly countries, especially Argentina.
-Patagonia is one of the more touristic parts of both countries, so locals are more accustomed to dealing with LGBTQ travellers.
+Argentina and Chile make up Patagonia – two progressive and gay-friendly countries, especially Argentina.
+Patagonia is one of the more touristic parts of both countries, so locals are more accustomed to dealing with LGBTQ travelers.
 We never had any problems booking double beds in any of the guesthouses or hotels we stayed at in either country.
 Homophobia is still quite prevalent, particularly in rural parts of Chile, which is the more socially conservative of the two countries, so take care with PDAs in small towns and villages.